Slideshow: Nasal Allergy Relief - Products That Work

 Steam cleaning helps get rid of dust mites that have set up housekeeping in carpets and upholstered furniture.
-You can rent a steamer at a grocery or home improvement store for about $25 a day, or buy your own (in the $75 range and up) at department and discount stores.
+You can rent a steamer at a grocery or home improvement store for about $25 a day, or buy your own (about $75 and up) at department and discount stores.
 Some manufacturers offer cleaning solutions specially formulated to control allergens.
-Vacuum after you steam clean to eliminate dead mites.
+Vacuum after you steam clean to get rid of dead mites.

 Mold & Mildew Killers

-To get rid of mold -- a common allergen that thrives in warm, wet places like the kitchen and bathroom -- follow these three steps: Clean, disinfect, and dry.
+Mold is a common allergen that loves warm, wet places like the kitchen and bathroom.
+To get rid of it, you have to clean, disinfect, and dry.
 Scrub mold and mildew away with soap, water, and a stiff brush.
 Disinfect with a mold-killing product that has 5% chlorine bleach, or use hydrogen peroxide or vinegar.
-Check for leaks and use an exhaust fan to prevent mold from returning.
+Check for leaks and use an exhaust fan to prevent mold from coming back.

 Pet Beds & Shampoos

 There are no hypoallergenic pets, but you can reduce pet allergies by keeping your exposure to pet dander to a minimum.
-Use a mild shampoo to bathe your pet frequently; if your cat is averse to a bath, at least wipe the cat's fur with a damp washcloth.
+Use a mild shampoo to wash your pet often.
+If your cat doesn't like baths, at least wipe his fur with a damp washcloth.
 You can also buy pet wipes at pet stores.
 Use plastic pet beds that can be wiped down, or wash pet bedding in hot water at least once a week.

 Buy Washable Toys

 Stuffed toys collect dander and dust mites as well as dirt.
 Check the labels when you buy toys to make sure they're washable.
-Toss them in the washing machine and wash in hot water on a weekly basis.
+Toss them in the washing machine and wash in hot water every week.
 Store stuffed toys on shelves or in a hanging net -- but not on the bed.
 Wipe down plastic or wooden toys with a damp cloth.